 Around 70% of your immune system is located in your gut, so dysbiosis of your gut microbiota through the use of antibiotics can affect your ability to fight off viral and bacterial infections.
 In these instances, probiotics may be able to restore your gut microbiota and boost your immune system as a result.

-A very important dietary consideration when it comes to your gut microbiome is fibre intake.
-Dietary fibre can be defined as soluble fibre, which is fermented by gut bacteria, and insoluble fibre, which can improve digestion by slowing down the transit of food through the digestive tract.
 Dietary fibre that assists with the survival of beneficial bacteria in the gut microbiome is referred to as 'prebiotics'.
 Prebiotics are naturally present in plant foods, including asparagus, sugar beet, garlic, chicory, onion, Jerusalem artichoke and wheat.
+Learn more in 'What are prebiotics' and discover the difference between prebiotics and fibre.

 Discover our range of award-winning vegan supplements and probiotics.